madewithlove/htaccess-cli/README.md

 -s, --server-name[=SERVER-NAME]    The configured server name, used as SERVER_NAME in apache -e, --expected-url[=EXPECTED-URL]  When configured, errors when the output url does not equal this url
-    --share                        When passed, you'll receive a share url for your test run -h, --help                         Display a help message
+    --share                        When passed, you'll receive a share url for your test run -l, --url-list[=URL-LIST]          Location of the yaml file containing your url list -h, --help                         Display a help message
 ```